Workshop 9: Between Green Ambitions and Geopolitical Realities: EU’s Critical Raw Materials Act

 Unresolved issues

-How to balance competitiveness with ethical and environmental standards in critical mineral sourcing
+How to balance competitiveness with ethical considerations when competing against countries with lower standards

 Suggested compromises